polterguy/lizzie/docs/introduction.md

 }
 ```

-Although to gain access to the binder, you must currently do a slightly more
-manual job, and can't use the `LambdaBuilder` convenience methods at the moment.
+The last example from above is a slightly more manual job, and can't use
+the `LambdaBuilder` convenience methods at the moment.
+But from a functional
-But from a functional point of view, the above two examples are identical,
+point of view, the above two examples are identical, except that in the first
-except that in the first example the `this` reference is implicitly passed into
+example the `this` reference is implicitly passed into your method, since this
-your method, since this is a member instance method of the `MainClass` - While
+is a member instance method of the `MainClass` - While in the second example,
-in the second example, the reference to your context is passed explicitly as the
+the reference to your context is passed explicitly as the `ctx` argument.
-`ctx` argument.
-The signature of the functions are still the same, and can be
+The signature of the functions are still the same, and can be found below.
-found below.

 ```csharp
 delegate object Function<TContext>(TContext ctx, Binder<TContext> binder, Arguments arguments);